joeshub/css-in-react/05-react-css-modules/solution/README.md

 ```
 ## 2. Why did our header color change?

-Nav has inadvertently changed the background-color of header in our app because both Nav and App write to the global .header class
+Nav has inadvertently changed the background-color of header
+in our app because both Nav and App write to the global .header class

 ## 3. Did Nav also have a side effect on our buttons?

-This is because we used CSS Modules, Nav's styles did not overwrite any of our .btn styles, and vice versa.
+No, we were safe!
+This is because we used CSS Modules, Nav's styles
+did not overwrite any of our .btn styles, and vice versa.

 ## 4. Move the Nav menu button to the right